 The Digital Care System produces a hospital pack in line with the eRedBag that includes the functional abilities and risks.
 This promotes a continuity of care as the person transitions from one service setting to another, such as hospital.
 Information can be shared electronically via the National Record Locator (NRL) – giving digital access to ambulance crews, hospital staff and other healthcare professionals.

 Person Centred Software partner and integrate with other technology providers to build an ecosystem of solution.
 This includes providers of monitoring technologies that capture passive data about a resident’s movement.
 Learning, for example, if a resident has a disturbed night.

-Communicating this on the handover in Mobile Care Monitoring means that the care team can be alerted to possible changes that could increase the risk of falls, for instance if someone is getting up earlier than usual without the appropriate support available.
+Communicating this on the handover in the Digital Care System means that the care team can be alerted to possible changes that could increase the risk of falls, for instance if someone is getting up earlier than usual without the appropriate support available.

 Person Centred Software are committed to building solutions for today as well as the future.
 Our vision is to promote proactive “Intelligent care” solutions, such as predicting falls or risk of falls that alert users to investigate or intervene early.